EconomyLens.com

 Workers make jeans at the United Aryan textile factory in Nairobi. ©AFP

-Nairobi (AFP) – African manufacturers warned on Wednesday that a one-year extension to the long-standing duty-free deal with the United States was only a temporary “breather” and could jeopardize long-term investment.
+Nairobi (AFP) – African manufacturers warned on Wednesday that a one-year extension to the long-standing duty-free deal with the United States was only a temporary “breather” and could jeopardise long-term investment.
 The African Growth and Opportunity Act (AGOA) was renewed by President Donald Trump on Tuesday until the end of 2026.
 A cornerstone of US-Africa trade relations for 25 years, AGOA has allowed the United States to buy billions of dollars of duty-free cars, clothes, and other items from select African countries each year.

 Related